Africa's Economic Linchpin: The Looming Threat of Commodities Dependency

 The analysis revealed several key insights:

-Africa didn’t flinch the way we expected during COVID.
+Africa didn’t flinch the way we would expect during COVID.

 In fact, some countries (Gabon, Zimbabwe, Sudan) grew.
 This counters the dominant “fragile Africa” narrative and hints at internal economic dynamics that helped buffer the blow, such as mobile banking, domestic agriculture, and relative insulation from global tourism dependency.